ANUcybernetics/panic/README.md

 - **platform**: model-hosting cloud platform (e.g. replicate, huggingface)
 - **network**: a specific network of models, designed so that the output of one is fed as input to the next, and so on
-- **run**: a specific "inference" run for a single model; includes both the input (prompt) an the output (response), along with some other metadata
+- **prediction**: a specific "inference" run for a single model; includes both the input (prompt) an the output (prediction), along with some other metadata
-- **cycle**: a specific cycle of runs starting from an initial prompt (may or may not converge, depending on whether convergence testing is present)
+- **run**: a specific cycle of predictions starting from an initial prompt and following the models in a network (may or may not converge, depending on whether convergence testing is happening)
-- **loop**: a (fixed-size) ringbuffer of the most recent runs in the current cycle---useful for displaying on a grid to show the progress of the cycle

-TODO: some of these I'd like to change, especially _run_ (because it'd be nice to reserve that word for things like "is it running?" rather than this specific sense... perhaps replace that with _prediction_ like replicate does, or perhaps _inference_).

 ## Setup